trcrsired/windows-msvc-sysroot/README.md

 # Windows MSVC Sysroot

 This repository provides Windows MSVC headers and libraries with a standardized sysroot rule as what GCC and Clang do, similar to other triplets, to facilitate cross-compilation and canadian-compilation.
-Some people prefer to use ```${ARCH}-windows-msvc``` triplet over ```${ARCH}-windows-gnu``` triplet, so I decide to provide one by myself.
+Some people prefer to use ```${cpu}-windows-msvc``` triplet over ```${cpu}-windows-gnu``` triplet, so I decide to provide one by myself.

 ## Why not /winsysroot?
 Clang's winsysroot is pretty useless since it does not follow the rule of other targets are doing.
 That is a massive burden for libraries to maintain.
 Plus the file structures are overcomplicated to the point of useless.